Housing Assistance Plan & Procedures

 Property may also be acquired at auction.
 The Uniform Relocation Act does not apply to voluntary acquisitions.

 In each voluntary acquisition, a public solicitation shall occur.
 Offers shall be sealed and opened at the same time, in the same place, by a responsible official.
 Records of offers shall be kept.
-Appraisals are not required for purchases less than $2,500 if a mutually agreed to sales price can be reached.
+Appraisals are not required for purchases less than $2,500 if a mutually agreed upon sales price can be reached.
 Clear title must be present in every transaction.
-The Citrus County BOCC must decide at the time of approving the acquisition whether or not appraisals and review appraisals will be necessary and what the maximum permissible sales price will be.
-The decision to acquire will rest with the Citrus County BOCC which can reject or accept any and all offers.
+The BOCC must decide at the time of approving the acquisition whether or not appraisals and review appraisals will be necessary and what the maximum permissible sales price will be.
+The decision to acquire will rest with the BOCC which can reject or accept any and all offers.
 Written records shall be maintained documenting decisions and rationale for selected courses of action.

 B. Non-Voluntary Acquisition Plan

-Acquisition of property (including easements and right-of-way) using federal funds shall occur in accordance with the Uniform Relocation Act of 1970 (as amended) and with any State and Federal regulations that may apply.
+Acquisition of property (including easements and right-of-way) using federal funds shall occur in accordance with the Uniform Relocation Act of 1970 (as amended) and any State and Federal regulations that may apply.